 FAMILY CAMP OUT may 18 & 19

-$275 per week and a once per camper $50 registration fee (registration is per camper, not per week).
-Hours are 8AM-2PM with extended care available daily until 6PM (extended day is $25/day, or $100 week additional).
+$275 per week and a once per summer, per camper $50 registration fee (registration is per camper, not per week).
+Camp hours are 8AM-2PM with extended care available daily until 6PM (extended day is $25/day, or $100 week additional).
 Camp is designed for ages 5-14.
 Campers are grouped by age in smaller groups with individual counselors.
 Counselor in Training group for 12-14 year olds includes a leadership component, more advanced riding program and activities geared for older kids!

 Gilchrist Farm Summer Farm Camp Includes:

 Horse care, grooming, riding and an end of the week horse show!
 Learn how to groom, tack up, and ride horses or enhance your current riding expertise by trying something new.
 End the week with a super fun horse show (with ribbons and prizes) for your friends and family to enjoy!
 New this year---Intermediate and Advanced Horsemanship.
 For kids who already ride, either with us or elsewhere, we have added a horsemanship component to help get you to the next level.